Loading...

 How to consume Zucchini without glucose spikes

-Incorporate a source of protein such as grilled chicken, tofu, or a handful of almonds to slow down the absorption of glucose.
+Incorporate a source of lean protein, such as grilled chicken or turkey, with your zucchini.
+Protein helps slow down the absorption of carbohydrates, reducing glucose spikes.

 Add Healthy Fats

-Include healthy fats like avocado, olive oil, or a small portion of nuts to help stabilize blood sugar levels.
+Include healthy fats like avocado, olive oil, or a handful of nuts when consuming zucchini.
+Fats can help stabilize blood sugar levels by slowing down digestion.

 Incorporate Fiber-Rich Foods